Unchain1014/gpg-hep/README.md

 ### 2. Install prerequisite packages
   - GPG-HEP has four package dependencies; GPG, EXIFTOOL, PULSEAUDIO, LOLCAT
   - These can be installed manually, or you can type "p" in the launcher to run the automated installer
-    > PULSEAUDIO and LOLCAT are not required for full functionality as they are only providing sound and color.
+    > PULSEAUDIO and LOLCAT are not required for full functionality as they are only providing sound and color
-    > A future "light" version of GPG-HEP will be available without these dependencies.
+    > A future "light" version of GPG-HEP will be available without these dependencies

 ### 3. Create a key to share with the recipient of your files
+  - A key file contains 250 random characters used as the passphrase to encrypt/decrypt files
-  - This process can be started by typing "k" in the launcher or running the following command:
+  - Start creating a key file by typing "k" in the launcher or running the following command:
     > cd ~/gpg-hep/scripts ; ./kgen.sh
-  - This key file will be encrypted with a strong shared passphrase
+  - This key file should be encrypted with a strong shared passphrase
-  - You must coordinate this shared passphrase with the recipient in some way, physical delivery is ideal
+  - You must coordinate this shared passphrase with the recipient
-  - A key file contains 250 random characters which will be used to encrypt/decrypt your files
-  - The key file should always be transferred separately from files
-  - You should never store the key with associated files unless processing them

 ### 4. Encrypt some text